cerner/terra-toolkit/docs/FAQ.md

 - Fix this by bumping the `html-webpack-plugin` version to be `^3.2.0`

-##  I am using toolkit v3/webpack v4 and want to use the  exract-text-plugin, but am getting the error:
+##  I am using toolkit v3/webpack v4 and want to use the extract-text-plugin, but am getting the error:

 ```bash
 Error: Chunk.entrypoints: Use Chunks.groupsIterable and filter by instanceof Entrypoint instead
 ```

-Fix this by using `mini-css-extract-plugin` instead - at this time, `extract-text-plugin` does not support webpack 4.
+- Fix this by using `mini-css-extract-plugin` instead - at this time, `extract-text-plugin` does not support webpack 4.